hilalturkyilmaz/josephus_problem/README.md

 # Josephus Problem Solution

-This project provides a solution to the Josephus problem using C. The Josephus problem involves n people standing in a circle, with every second person being eliminated until only one survives.
+This assignment provides a solution to the Josephus problem using C. The Josephus problem involves n people standing in a circle, with every second person being eliminated until only one survives.
 This solution includes both a standard C version and a Linux version that utilizes `fork()` to manage child processes for each elimination.

 ## Project Structure